huggingface/transformers/cookiecutter-template-PEGASUS/pegasus.rst

     an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-MBART
+PEGASUS
 -----------------------------------------------------------------------------------------------------------------------

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The MBART model was proposed in `<INSERT PAPER NAME HERE>
+The PEGASUS model was proposed in `<INSERT PAPER NAME HERE>
 <<INSERT PAPER LINK HERE>>`__  by <INSERT AUTHORS HERE>. <INSERT SHORT SUMMARY HERE>

 The abstract from the paper is the following: